 GIS shapefile datasets captured at 1:1,000,000 scale showing statewide range by season of the 712 terrestrial vertebrates in CWHR and geographic range for the 59 habitat types in CWHR.

-CWHR has been used for several large wildlife resource conservation efforts including the California Wildlife Action Plan, the Crucial Habitat Assessment Tool (CHAT) project, the Areas of Conservation Emphasis II (ACE-II) project, and the Sierra Nevada foothills wildlife connectivity modeling project.
+CWHR has been used for several large wildlife resource conservation efforts including the California Wildlife Action Plan, the Crucial Habitat Assessment Tool (CHAT) project, the Areas of Conservation Emphasis (ACE) project, and the Sierra Nevada foothills wildlife connectivity modeling project.
 It is one of the primary biological data sets used in an assessment of California's biodiversity for the "Atlas of the Biodiversity of California".
 CWHR is used in sustained yield planning efforts by several large private timber companies and is part of regulations adopted by the California Board of Forestry.

 Field Forms and Guidelines